EugeneGorbulya/Find_type_anime/README.md

 # Find_type_anime
-TelegramBot for searching anime by type
+TelegramBot for searching anime by type on the kitsu.io